Wednesday, November 16, 2016

 Ohhhhh, I'm going to hell!
 And there were a lot of people in the Belk Theater who are coming with me.

-For Christmas I bought Amy tickets to see Wicked at Ovens Auditorium in January.
+For Christmas I bought A tickets to see Wicked at Ovens Auditorium in January.
 Because of Snowpocalypse 2016 the 1 show that was cancelled in the 3 week run was ours.
-And due to Amy's work travel schedule, we were unable to get to another performance.
+And due to A's work travel schedule, we were unable to get to another performance.
 Ovens kindly refunded our money and we opted to use said money on The Book Of Mormon.
 A show we'd both wanted to see for a long time.
 As a fan of South Park, you knew this was going to be right up my alley, and I couldn't have been happier.

 Oddly I had a near panic attack once we were in our seats.
 Just left of center, 2nd row on the Mezzanine Level.
 For the first time in a long time heights were making me uncomfortable.
 It was a weird feeling to feel that way, while talking to myself about the illogical feeling.
 Unfortunately it was a feeling that froze me to the seat in the interval, and didn't clear until after the show.